nekonomicon/Parabot/addons/parabot/Readme.txt

    - continues after a botstop

-You can type these commands in your console or bind them to special keys by editing the corresponding "config.cfg" (in Half-Life\valve, \dmc , \gearbox or
+You can type these commands in your console or bind them to special keys by editing the corresponding "config.cfg" (in Half-Life\valve, \dmc, \gearbox,
-\holywars).
+\holywars, \ag or \Hunger ).
 For the latter you could just copy and paste the following lines:

 bind "F4" "addbot"
 bind "F5" "botcam"